Some results on chromatic number as a function of triangle count: Conjectured tight bounds

 The following conjecture seems natural: \begin{conjecture} Suppose $G$ has $n$ vertices, $t$ triangles, and local triangle bound $y$.
 Then

 \end{conjecture}

 This conjecture would strengthen Theorem~\ref{ttprop2}, would give Proposition~\ref{prop0} as a special case (as $t \leq n y$), and would match the lower bound Proposition~\ref{lb0}.

-As further evidence for Conjecture~\ref{conj1}, we show that it relates to an open problem of Johnson \cite{johnson} regarding \emph{fractional chromatic number} and \emph{Hall ratio}, two graph parameters we will define next.
+As further evidence for Conjecture~\ref{conj1}, we show that it relates to an natural conjecture on degeneracy and fractional chromatic number in triangle-free graphs: \begin{conjecture} Suppose that $G$ is $d$-degenerate and triangle-free.
+Then $\chi_{f}(G) \la \frac{d}{\log d}$. \end{conjecture}

-For any graph $G$ and any weight function $w: V \rightarrow \mathbf R_{+}$ on its vertices, one may define the \emph{weighted} independence number $\alpha(G,w)$ as the largest possible value of $\sum_{v \in I} w(v)$ over all independent sets $I$; note that when $w$ is the constant function this is the ordinary independence number.
-We may then define the \emph{fractional chromatic number} of $G$ as